Your Ad Here

 [Link to Photo] 188 at Steelton, 1991 ALEX SIMINS

 These units were acquired from GMDD in London in 1973 to add to the three SD40's.
-They were originally delivered with smaller CN-style font numbers in the numberboards but they were soon changed.
-Since the 1970's the railway has found it much more economical to lease rather than buy locomotives, to decrease long-term tie-up of capital.
+They were originally delivered with smaller CN-style font numbers in the numberboards but they were soon changed to the appearance standard on other AC engines.

 GP40 190-191